Dialogue with Shareholders and Investors

 • Improving profitability

-• Expectations for focus businesses (Airport, Medical, Engineering, and India Business)
+• Focus business growth strategies (Airport, Medical, Engineering, and India Business)

-• Medium- to long-term strategy for the Steel Business
+• Impact of blast furnace closures and medium- to long-term strategies in the Steel Business

 • ESG compliance (including compliance with evaluation agencies)